PacktPublishing/HashiCorp-Packer-in-Production/README.md

 5. Aggregation and branching out multiple pipelines

 ## Chapter 8: Scaling Large Builds
-1. Speeding up your builds with parallel processes.
+1. Speeding up your builds with parallel processes
-2. Preventing parallel processes from causing DoS.
+2. Preventing parallel processes from causing DoS
-3. Troubleshooting logs in a parallel world.
+3. Troubleshooting logs in a parallel world
 4. Using image compression
 5. Selecting a compression algorithm for Packer images
 6. Selecting the right storage type for the image lifecycle
 7. Delta and patch strategies

 ## Chapter 9: Managing Image Lifecycle
 1. Tracking image lifecycle